-Thinking back to what was even possible five years ago, I can now say that there is so much for me that lays ahead.
+Thinking back to what was even possible five years ago, I can now say that so much lies ahead for me.
 Before, I couldn't see anything more than a week away, but now I can see my life unfolding in the most extraordinary ways.
 Safety, security, and love were all things I lacked from a very early age, and now I can confidently say that I am accepted and loved for who I am.

 Now, I’ll be taking this forward into a nursing career so that I can help people.
-I’ll also be using all of the lessons you taught me so that I can positively impact my friends, and eventually, my patients.
+I’ll also be using all of the lessons you taught me to positively impact my friends and, eventually, my patients.
 And this is how I’ll continue to show others the gratitude that I’ve received from you.

 With Immense Love,